Malchemis/POC-Python-DPLL/report.md

 fewer recursive calls).
 - **Key Improvements:** The two-literal watching mechanism limited the need to iterate over all clauses, thereby reducing the cumulative cost of unit propagation.
+  We detect early when we need to propagate a unit clause, and we only need to check the clauses that are watching the negated literal.
+- **Bottleneck Functions:**:
+  - State Restoration: The memory overhead of saving the state for backtracking was noticeable but necessary for efficient branching.
+  - `has_empty_clause` is called frequently, can be optimized further by taking advantage of the 2-literal watching scheme.

 ## 4. Discussion

-The results confirm that careful algorithmic optimizations and appropriate data structure choices can dramatically improve performance:
+The results confirm that careful algorithmic optimizations and the appropriate data structure and heuristic choices can dramatically improve performance:

 - **Data Structures:** Replacing list-based operations with set operations (using `frozenset`) and array indexing led to orders-of-magnitude speed-ups.